 The self-certification must be made in a format acceptable to the IHA and must be signed by the family member whose information or status is being verified.
-All self-certifications must be signed in the presence of a IHA representative or IHA notary public.
+All self-certifications must be signed in the presence of a IHA representative.